Pointcept/Pointcept/README.md

 ## Highlights
-- *Dec, 2023*: **PTv3** is released on arXiv and the code available in Pointcept.
+- *Dec, 2023*: **PTv3** is released on arXiv, and the code is available in Pointcept.
 PTv3 is an efficient backbone model that achieves SOTA performances across indoor and outdoor scenarios.
 - *Aug, 2023*: **PPT** is released on arXiv.
 PPT presents a multi-dataset pre-training framework that achieves SOTA performance in both **indoor** and **outdoor** scenarios.
 It is compatible with various existing pre-training frameworks and backbones.
 A **pre-release** version of the code is accessible; for those interested, please feel free to contact me directly for access.
 - *Mar, 2023*: We released our codebase, **Pointcept**, a highly potent tool for point cloud representation learning and perception.
 We welcome new work to join the _Pointcept_ family and highly recommend reading [Quick Start](#quick-start) before starting your trail.
 - *Feb, 2023*: **MSC** and **CeCo** accepted by CVPR 2023. _MSC_ is a highly efficient and effective pretraining framework that facilitates cross-dataset large-scale pretraining, while _CeCo_ is a segmentation method specifically designed for long-tail datasets.
 Both approaches are compatible with all existing backbone models in our codebase, and we will soon make the code available for public use.